 Women with early-stage cancer or who are having mastectomies to prevent cancer can have the reconstruction at the same time as their mastectomy.
 This is called “immediate reconstruction.”
 The skin that is left after a mastectomy can be used like a pocket to hold the tissue that will make up the new breast.

 Women with a later-stage or large cancer sometimes need to have radiation after mastectomy.
 (Radiation is a treatment that kills cancer cells.)
 These women sometimes need to delay reconstruction until the radiation treatment is finished.
-This is 1 type of “delayed reconstruction”.
+This is one type of “delayed reconstruction”.
 The delay is needed because the reconstructed breast could keep the radiation from reaching the right areas.
 Plus, radiation could damage the reconstructed breast.

 What are the different ways that surgeons can reconstruct a breast?

-The 2 main ways are with implants or with flaps.
+The two main ways are with implants or with flaps.
 Plus, there are several kinds of flaps, each named for the muscles they are made of.
 The best reconstruction approach for you will depend on:

 - How big your breasts are to begin with.